agiliq/django-admin-cookbook/docs/action_buttons.rst

-How to add Custom Action Buttons (Not actions) to Django Admin list page?
+How to add Custom Action Buttons (not actions) to Django Admin list page?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++